jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 There are deer.
 There are many deer.

 Many flowers come early.
-This is not right.
 Where is grass.
 Matriarch taught me grass comes with flowers.
 But grass is late.
 That is different.
 I will yell.
 Mammoths are here!

 Deer eating trees.
 Other animals eating trees and grass.
 What are other animals.
 We need more grass.
 Where is grass.

-Male With Big Tusks is drinking.
+Male With Big Tusks is done drinking.
 Youngest Sister is done drinking.
 Youngest Sister watch!

-I watch Matriarch!
+Yes I watch Matriarch!

-I will drink.
+I go to water.
 I see myself.
 Here I am.
 This water is cool.
 I will dig for clay.

 Oldest Daughter!
 Come here!

 We dig inside here.
 We get clay.
 Brown stuff.
 We eat it.
 It helps energy.
 Try.
 Good.
 Go deeper.
 Deeper.
 Now eat it.
 Tastes bad yes.
 Eat it.
+This clay is same.
+That is good.

 Water is here.
-Deep water.
-Cool water.
 Clay is here.
 We need both.
 Plants are different now.
 Less minerals.
-Journey is harder now.
-Always hot.
-But we must come here.

-We must get here for clay.
+We must come here for clay.

 Remember, bees follow flowers.
 Flowers follow bees.
 Danger animals follow us.
 Danger animals are ghosts.
 We must listen.
 Deer eat trees.
 We need grass.

-Deer mean new trees.
-Deer mean new flowers.
-Deer mean different plants.

 I see ghost!
 I see tiger! says Youngest Sister.

 Together!
 Together!
 Family come together.
 Kids in center!
 Tusks outside.
 We safe!
 Watch Oldest Daughter.
-Ghost roar.
 We stay.
 We always stay together.
 Watch kids.
 Watch Oldest Daughter.
 I see no tiger!

-Male With Big Tusks forward!
+Male With Big Tusks to front!

 I see sticks.
 Long sticks.
 Not tree sticks.
 Sticks move.
 Sticks point at us.
 What is sticks?
 It holds sticks.
 Sticks are not ghost.
 Sticks are not wolf.
 We must roar.
 Roar loud!
 Sticks are closer.
 Sticks are close...sticks hit Oldest Daughter!

+Stay together!
+Do not run!

 Panic!
 Panic!